thynnine/pysic/_sources/pysic class.txt

 Pysic is not a fixed potential calculator, where the interactions are determined solely based on the elements present in the system.
 Instead, Pysic allows and requires the user to specify the interactions governing the system.
-This is done by providing the calculator with one or several :class:`~pysic.Potential` objects.
+This is done by providing the calculator with one or several :class:`~pysic.interactions.local.Potential` objects.

 .. file:ASE calculators